 The benefits of cleaning up your sleep hygiene are worth it!
 Patience, flexibility, and alertness are the first things to go when we don’t get a good night’s sleep.
 Our brains need to recharge and store or discard memories from the day so that we can wake up feeling rested and ready for another day.

 Living a fast-paced life is what I have coined the “drive-by life phenomenon.”
 It is one of the most significant contributors to poor sleep hygiene.
-When you consider how vital your waking hours are, it makes perfect sense to ensure that you take care of your mind, body, and spirit by ensuring you get the best quality of sleep possible.
+When you consider how vital your waking hours are, ensuring that you care for your mind, body, and spirit by getting the best quality of sleep possible makes perfect sense.

-As you work toward strengthening your sleep hygiene, you will develop your emotional intelligence, which benefits you in numerous ways.
-If you would like to improve your emotional intelligence, consider taking a self-assessment to provide a personal analysis of your perception of your behaviour.
+As you work toward strengthening your sleep hygiene, you will develop your emotional intelligence, which benefits your well-being and mental health.
+If you want to improve your emotional intelligence, consider taking a self-assessment to provide a personal analysis of your perception of your behaviour.

 More Motivational Reads Here »